joejag/tech-lead-talk/the_talk.md

 * Set aside planning time.
 Sit in a room on your own.
 * Book out a room.
 Block out a calendar section.
 WFH.
 * What are the things that no one else is thinking about?
+* Lonely.
+No feedback at the same level.